-All other models have two LAN interfaces: LAN 1 and LAN 2.
 It is recommended to configure the LAN 1 interface for connection to an enterprise network.
-This leaves the LAN 2 interface to the VoIP packet collector (see the Total Recall VR deployment guide [3] for more details) which is used to record VoIP calls.
+This leaves the LAN 2 interface to the VoIP channels (see the Total Recall VR deployment guide [4] for more details) which is used to record VoIP calls and RTP, RoIP and AoIP streams.